WalkingDevFlag/Land-Classification/README.md

 I've used the DeepGlobe Land-Cover Dataset.
 I separated the images in the `train` folder into 2 folders, `Images` and `Masks`

-Link to the Dataset -> https://www.kaggle.com/datasets/balraj98/deepglobe-land-cover-classification-dataset
+Link to the Dataset -> [DeepGlobe Land Cover Classification Dataset](https://www.kaggle.com/datasets/balraj98/deepglobe-land-cover-classification-dataset)

 ## Model Architecture